verbsteam/nouns-fork-spec/spec.md

   - starts the forking period.
   - deploys a new Nouns DAO (see new DAO details below).
 - `joinFork(tokenIds)`
-  - allows Nouners to join the new DAO.
+  - allows Nouners to join the new DAO during the forking period, e.g. 7 days.
   - transfers their Nouns to the current DAO's treasury.
   - mints new DAO tokens to them.
 - `withdrawNounsFromEscrow(tokenIds)`